 - It is not restricted to tomatoes alone as it can be used for many plants depending on the nutrient requirements of the plant.

 - It doesn’t burn or scorch plants.
 However, you should never apply it in the sun.

 - Produces an offensive smell.
 The odor generated makes it less appealing for indoor use.

 - The particle size is a little bigger for drip irrigation.

 - The odor attracts animals.

 Jobe's Organics Bone Meal Tomato Fertilizer

-(Best Natural Fertilizer for Controlling or Preventing End Rot)
+(Best for Preventing End Rot)